 Then start by reading these posts:

 - 10 ways of being more present at work

 - 6 reasons to take more breaks

-Noel, author of dysfunctional requirements, originally trained as a primary school teacher, but upon leaving university realised this was not his vocation in life.
+Noel originally trained as a primary school teacher, but upon leaving university realised this was not his vocation in life.
 After working in the fitness industry he moved into the corporate world where he has now worked for 19 years (and is still trying to find his vocation in life).

 When not working, exercising, learning or blogging Noel enjoys spending time with his wife, 3 kids and 2 dogs.